Approximation by Neural Network operators in $L^p$ spaces associated with an arbitrary measure: Examples of activation functions and Implementation Results

 Now we approximate the following integrable function by NN operators $S_n^w$:

-The function and its approximation by the NN operator $S^w_n$ with hyperbolic tangent and logistic activation function for $n=40$ are given in fig. \ref{org2}, fig. \ref{jacoblog} and fig. \ref{jacobitanh}.
-The $L^1$-norm error with respect to different values of $n$ are provided in tables \ref{t3} and \ref{t4}.
+The function and its approximation by the NN operator $S^w_n$ with hyperbolic tangent and logistic activation function for $n=40$ are given in \autoref{org2}, \autoref{jacoblog} and \autoref{jacobitanh}.
+The $L^1$-norm error with respect to different values of $n$ is provided in \autoref{t3} and \autoref{t4}.